Die Hauptstadt, Capricorn

 Nico’s eyes narrowed.

 He lowered another finger.
 “Maria Gloria-Fernandez, someone who pursues things without considering responsibility or circumstances.
 A woman of whim who operates on her own sense of justice.”
 Another finger.
 “Atienna Imamu, who cares only for the people close to her, who cares little for her own country as a whole.
 Doing anything to protect the ones she loves, while averting her gaze to everyone else.”
 Another finger.
 “Jericho, a man of passion and justice who will always do right and white.”
 And the last finger.
-“And Shion Myosotis, whose only reason for living was to protect and be remembered.”
+“And Shion Myosotis, whose only reasons for living were to protect and to be remembered.”

 Wait.
 Gilbert frowned.
 Who the hell was Shion?